Casa Cook Madonna

 Average temperature in September: 34°C

-The Egyptian capital was once the reserve of culture vultures looking to get their history fix, but as many five-star hotels have moved into the city in recent years, it has emerged as one of the most well-equipped regions in Egypt to cope with an abundance of travellers.
+The Egyptian capital was once the reserve of culture vultures looking to get their history fix, but with many five-star hotels moving into the city in recent years, it has emerged as one of the most well-equipped regions in Egypt to cope with an abundance of travellers.
 Situated on the River Nile, the capital is steeped in ancient history and mythology, dotted with famous mosques, madrasas, hammams and fountains.
 Don’t miss a trip to Tahrir Square – a long-standing location for political events – and the Grand Egyptian Museum, home to a treasure trove of antiquities ranging from royal mummies, sphinx, coffins and even gilded King Tutankhamun artefacts.
 Just a short drive away lies Giza, one of the Seven Wonders of the World.
 Here, you’ll find an array of iconic Egyptian monuments, including the three tall pyramids built as royal mausoleums in the 26th century BC, as well as the Great Sphinx.
 You won’t be the only one snapping a picture or two for the ‘gram.

 Where to stay: Waldorf Astoria Cairo Heliopolis

-From £315 per night.
+From £210 per night.

 Malta